-Then, as part of the SIP registration for each provisioned line, the E-DVA MUST support SIP-Digest-based authentication with the PacketCable core network as detailed in [PKT 33.203] and [PKT 24.229], using the corresponding Private User Identity/Public User Identity pair and the User ID/Password pair obtained from the PAC authentication server during the bootstrapping process.
+As part of the SIP registration for each provisioned line, the E-DVA MUST support SIP-Digest-based authentication with the PacketCable core network as detailed in [PKT 33.203] and [PKT 24.229], using the corresponding Private User Identity/Public User Identity pair and the User ID/Password pair obtained as part of the Secure Provisioning Flow or from the Configuration Server during the bootstrapping process.
 The registration also allows the E-DVA to establish any necessary security associations for the SIP signaling security with the P-CSCF, as specified in [PKT 33.203].